Massacre of Fort-Dauphin (Madagascar): The Massacre

 After more than thirty years of existence, the French colony of Fort-Dauphin finally proved to be a burden on the local Antanosy tribes.
 In addition to the drain on resources the colony represented, their warfare-driven way of life only served to damage and further divide the relations between the tribes.
 One of the last straws was when a ship sent by the French government called The Dunkerquoise carrying at least twelve unmarried French women arrived at the colony, and were then wed to male colonists.
-The African wives and concubines, whose relationships with the colonists had turned into "marriage alliances" that kept Fort-Dauphin safe, grew angry with the fear that they were going to be replaced and ended their marriages, leaving the fort exposed to attack.
+The Antanosy wives and concubines, whose relationships with the colonists had turned into "marriage alliances" that kept Fort-Dauphin safe, grew angry with the fear that they were going to be replaced and ended their marriages, leaving the fort exposed to attack.
 The chieftains, seeing that Manangue's kingdom was growing stronger and their French allies weaker, decided to join forces with Manangue, knowing that if they did not do so they would themselves be massacred alongside their powerless allies in Fort-Dauphin.

 On 16 August 1674, the Antanosy fighters attacked the poorly-defended fort.
 They murdered at least 74 French colonists (by some accounts over a hundred), and wounded hundreds of others, many seriously.
 After the massacre ended, half of the colony were lying dead from the slaughter.
 The survivors who managed to hide from the attackers abandoned the town and escaped on the ship Blanc Pignon (en) to the island of Bourbon, now Réunion.

 After the massacre the French ambitions to settle Madagascar were destroyed and the French presence on the island was ended.
 The experiment in Fort-Dauphin, now considered the model of how to not establish a colony, was considered disastrous and shattered any hopes of a French recolonization of the island.
-It would not be until more than a hundred years later when the French would return to Madagascar, establishing the colony of Ile Saint-Marie (now Nosy Boroha), although this colony was also massacred twice, once in 1751 and the other time in 1752.
+It would be more than a hundred years before the French returned to Madagascar, establishing the colony of Ile Saint-Marie (now Nosy Boroha), although this colony was also massacred twice, once in 1751 and the other time in 1752.
 After decades of armed conflicts with the locals and negotiations with the British Empire, the colony of French Madagascar was finally established in 1897.